Bazliel/tic-tac-toe-js/README.md

-just a simple tic tac toe game for the web
+A basic tic tac toe games with some animations and beautiful user interface

+and also uses modular js